Skip to main content

 create_video_scopes

-Build a video engineering monitor with waveform, RGB parade, vectorscope, and histogram panels to analyze video signals from synthetic test patterns or live cameras.
+Build a broadcast-style video engineering monitor with waveform, RGB parade, and vectorscope panels to analyze video signals.
+Supports multiple sources including test pattern, file, or live camera.

 Instructions

-Build a broadcast-style video engineering monitor with up to four scope panels: waveform (luma trace), RGB parade (per-channel traces), vectorscope (UV chrominance scatter), and histogram (luma distribution).
+Build a broadcast-style video engineering monitor with multiple scope panels: waveform (luma trace), RGB parade (per-channel traces), and vectorscope (UV chrominance scatter).
 Each panel renders as a CHOP-to-SOP scope line through an orthographic camera and Render TOP, composited into a single output TOP via layoutTOP.
 Companion to create_waveform (audio) and create_spectrum (audio frequency).
 Default source is a synthetic test pattern (no device permission needed); 'device' is opt-in for live camera.
+The histogram panel here is unsupported in TD 099 and silently skipped — for a working luminance/RGB histogram use the standalone create_histogram_scope instead.

 Input Schema